kdhahmo/SQL-Project/QA.md

 9. If a total_ordered value is null, negative, or an extremely large value it could skew data.

 QA Process:
-Describe your QA process and include the SQL queries used to execute it.
+Describe your QA process and include the SQL queries used to execute it:

 1. Ensuring that the city and country values have the same case, to prevent unique values that are actually duplicates.